preciousdamisa/whatspool-frontend/README.md

 ## TODO

-- Work on the completion page.
-- Show the explanation for questions.
 - Add a spinner to the questions and answers page.
 - Add a reusable error showing component.
-- Add a reusable success showing component.
+- Add a reusable success alert component.